 - Natural History Museum

-- Neal’s Yard (Colorful courtyard)
+- Neal’s Yard (Colourful courtyard)

 - Nelson’s Column